 - Watering: Water once the top inch of soil dries out.
 Prevent the soil from getting too dry or too wet.

-- Flowers: Grows beautiful blue, white, or pink flowers in Zone 8 or lower.
+- Flowers: Grows beautiful blue, pink, or white flowers flowers in Zone 8 or lower.

 - Spacing: Space plants 18-24 inches apart to allow enough air circulation for healthy plants.